Current Residents

 Language: Basic Spanish

 Ryan grew up in rural East Texas.
 At the age of sixteen, they moved to a small city outside of Houston to attend an early college entrance program, where their interests shifted from research to medicine after seeing that poor access to healthcare was not restricted to communities geographically isolated from healthcare providers.
 They finished their college education in Texas, spent their gap year working in fundraising and social media at a safety net clinic, and moved to New York City for medical school.
-Over the years, they have been involved in various literacy, child development, and mental health advocacy programs, and in medical school they worked extensively with a free clinic offering primary care, sexual health services, and gender affirming care to a primarily queer patient population in NYC.
+Over the years, they have been involved in various literacy, child development, and mental health advocacy programs, and in medical school they worked extensively with a free clinic offering primary care sexual health services, and gender affirming care to a primarily queer patient population in NYC.
 In their free time, Ryan likes to write poetry and fiction as well as tend to an indoor garden.
-Their professional interests vary widely (a reason they chose family medicine!) and include reproductive health, transgender medicine, adolescent health, palliative care, and integrative medicine.
+Their professional interests vary widely (a reason they chose family medicine!) and include reproductive health, adolescent health, palliative care, and integrative medicine.
 Their favorite condiment is Cholula hot sauce, especially on popcorn or with Texas queso.

 Emily Leboffe, MD (she/her)